Jolium/target-pg/README.md

 ## Starting point

 Through social engineering or otherwise get information about your target.
-Information such as name, surname, place of birth, place where he is living, name of heroes or idols, etc. Enter those words to create (Passwords_list.txt) a list of possible passwords for this target.
+Information such as name, surname, place of birth, place where he is living, name of heroes or idols, etc. Enter these words to create (Passwords_list.txt) a list of possible passwords for this target.

 ## How it works